Framework Developed For New Diversity and Inclusion Plan

 The goal of the plan, which will be finalized this fall, is to create a diversity sensitive institutional environment at Dominican.
 The plan will detail necessary actions the University must take, including developing measures for student support, recruiting and retaining diverse employees, and institutionalizing new systems to hold accountable and reward faculty and staff for diversity work.

-This fall, a soon-to-be appointed Director of Diversity, Equity, and Inclusion will join with DAG to lead the campus community in implementing the plan, ensuring it is aligned with Dominican’s mission and the broader institutional strategic priorities.
-This new position was developed in association with DAG to support the student experience in three primary areas: programming, education, and advocacy, says Vice President of Academic Affairs Nicola Pitchford.
+This fall, a soon-to-be appointed Director of Diversity, Equity and Inclusion will join with DAG to lead the campus community in implementing the plan, ensuring it is aligned with Dominican’s mission and the broader institutional strategic priorities.
+This new position was developed in association with DAG to support the student experience in three primary areas: programming, education, and advocacy, says Vice President for Academic Affairs Nicola Pitchford.

 “Dominican is a really diverse community, and we need to focus continually on how we can be the kind of university best suited to serving, supporting, and amplifying the voices of our diverse students.
 A priority of this student-facing leadership position is to build our capacity to provide that support,” Pitchford says.